Coronavirus: 49 more deaths, 631 new cases reported in the State

 A further 49 deaths coronavirus-related deaths have been reported in the State on Wednesday along with an additional 631 newly confirmed cases.

-There has now been a total of 769 laboratory confirmed deaths from the virus, also known in Covid-19, Ireland.
+There has now been a total of 769 laboratory confirmed deaths from the virus, also known as Covid-19 in Ireland.
 The number of confirmed cases now stands at 16,671.

-Some 15 per cent of all cases have been hospitalised and of those, 322 cases were admitted to an Intensive Care Unit (ICU).
+As of midnight on Monday April 20th, some 15 per cent of all cases had been hospitalised and of those, 322 cases were admitted to an Intensive Care Unit (ICU).

-The median age of confirmed cases in 48 and 56 per cent of those affected are female while 44 per cent are male.
+The median age of confirmed cases is 48 and 56 per cent of those affected are female while 44 per cent are male.
 Some 4,393 cases are associated with healthcare workers.
 Community transmission accounts for 61 per cent of those whose transmission status is known.
-Close contact accounts for 35 per cent while travel abroad is just 4 per cent.
+Close contact accounts for 35 per cent while travel abroad accounts for four per cent.

 Dublin has the highest number of cases at 7,905 (50 per cent of all cases) while Cork has the second highest at 1,077.